 Creating a Grandkids Retreat

-It’s time for a room transformation in our home.
-We have decided to transform our old weight room/sleeping porch into a dedicated space for our grandkids.
+A year ago, I converted our home’s old weight room/sleeping porch into a dedicated space for our grandkids.

 Our home has always been a place of gathering, laughter, and cherished memories.
 Everything we have done in our home has been for the family, making it comfortable for our kids and grandson to visit.
 When we decided to transform our old weight room/sleeping porch into a dedicated space for our grandkids, we knew it would require some work, but the result would be worth every effort.